 In this class, students will learn to create 3D models and animations using Blender.
 Students will be introduced to the world of 3D modeling and rendering by learning to create and edit objects in a 3D environment.
-The first part of the course will focus on modeling, creating, and re-shaping objects using certain techniques such as rotation and extrusion, applying textures and rendering.
+The first part of the course will focus on modeling by using simple primitive objects to create objects, re-shaping objects, creating objects by rotation and extrusion, creating objects from drawings, applying textures, and rendering.
 Afterward, students will learn how to create storyboards and animate their creations using transforms, paths, and armatures.

-- You want to learn how to create and animate 3D models. - You are interested in both art and technology. - You enjoy watching animated shows and want to learn how they are made. - You enjoy expression through actions and movements.
+- You enjoy watching animated shows and want to learn how they are made. - You want to learn how to create and animate 3D models. - You are interested in both art and technology. - You enjoy expression through actions and movements.